 People suffering from adrenal fatigue could take a look at oregano and other plants with healing properties.
 Most pharmaceutical drugs are too strong, highly refined, purified, and synthesized.
 Just a few decades ago, most pharmaceuticals were derived from plant sources.
 Now, only a small percentage of drugs are produced from plants.
 When coping with stress and stress-related opportunistic infections such as candida, natural medicines derived directly from plants can offer safety, effectiveness, and synergy to work within a complicated system, when properly used.
 Careful titration is often needed in advanced stages of adrenal fatigue when the body is highly sensitive to medications, synthetic chemicals and even natural compounds.

-While oregano does not directly boost or restore adrenal performance, it does help to protect the body from infections which can be very stressful on the body, which goes a long in helping the adrenals recover.
+While it does not directly boost or restore adrenal performance, one of oregano health benefits is help to protect the body from infections which can be very stressful on the body, which goes a long in helping the adrenals recover.